 The length of charge will depend on the volume you play it at, but I’ve easily gotten a whole night out of one charge.

-Marpac are known for their internal fan design, so I think it’s a shame that they don’t include a gentle fan sound with the Rohm.
+Marpac were long known for their internal fan design, so I think it’s a shame that they don’t include a gentle fan sound with the Rohm.
 And just 3 sound choices is very limited compared to even the most basic of sound machines, which tend to start at around 6.

 The buttons need some getting used to.
 The power button needs to be held for a couple of seconds.
 And if you noticed in my video, I sometimes had to turn the Rohm sideways to change the sound option, which was strange.